Using a birthing ball to induce labour is nothing new, but it is rapidly becoming the most popular and healthiest option for new mummies to be.

 Squat Position Variation (Advanced)

-Go as far down as you can using the ball as a rolling support, as long as you don’t feel any pain or discomfort.
+Go as far down as you can using the ball as a rolling support, so long as you don’t feel any pain or discomfort.
 Focus on your breathing, brace your core and keep yourself steady.
 Gently move back up and straighten your legs.
 Repeat for a few reps.

 The Figure Eight

 Do the movement in a few sets of 10 reps each.
 Take a break then repeat for a few more minutes.
-This particular birthing ball technique will not only loosen up you lower back and pelvic muscles but also prepare your hips better for childbirth.
+This particular birthing ball exercise will not only loosen up you lower back and pelvic muscles but also prepare your hips better for childbirth.